India-Pakistan friction threatens South Asia trade at Himalayan summit

 Nepal’s former foreign secretary, Madhu Raman Acharya, echoed the sentiment, urging the grouping to step up “sub-regional cooperation”.

-Almost all the leaders at the summit expressed dismay at SAARC’s sparse achievements since it was founded 29 years ago aiming to become a European-style union.
+Almost all the leaders at the summit expressed dismay at Sabre’s sparse achievements since it was founded 29 years ago aiming to become a European-style union.

 Despite a free trade pact since 2006, trade among South Asian nations makes up five percent of their total trade.
 They share few transport and power links.